IntelLabs/nlp-architect/doc/source/service.rst

 ============================
 Some of the components, which we provide pre-trained models, are exposed through this server.
 In order to run the server, a user needs to specify which service, so NLP Archtiect serer will only upload the needed model.

-Currently we provide 2 services:
+Currently we provide 3 services:

  1. `bist` service which provides BIST Dependency parsing
  2. `spacy_ner` service which provides Spacy NER annotations.
  3. `ner` service which provides NER annotations without Spacy.

+The server code is split into two pieces:

+1. :py:class:`Service <server.service>` which is a representation of each model's API
+2. :py:mod:`Server <server.serve>` which handles processing of HTTP requests

-To run the server, simply run ``hug -f -p 8080 server/serve.py``, the server will run on `http://localhost:8080`.
+To run the server, from the root directory simply run ``hug -f -p 8080 server/serve.py``, the server will run on `http://localhost:8080`.

 If you wish to use the server's visualization - enter `http://localhost:8080`